Refrainlhy/Refrainlhy.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Assistant Professor at the Department of Computing at The Hong Kong Polytechnic University (PolyU).
 I obtained my Ph.D. degree in Computer Science and Engineering from the Hong Kong University of Science and Technology (HKUST) in 2023, advised by Prof. Lei Chen.
-Prior to that, I obtained my bachelor’s degree in Computer Science and Technology from ACM Honor Class at Huazhong University of Science and Technology (HUST) in 2018, advised by Prof. Hai Jin.
+Prior to that, I obtained my Bachelor degree in Computer Science and Technology from ACM Honor Class at Huazhong University of Science and Technology (HUST) in 2018, advised by Prof. Hai Jin.

 ## Research Interests
 * Data Management for Machine Learning